westerndigitalcorporation/zonedstorage.io/docs/getting-started/smr-disk.md

 ### Checking The Disk Information

-The zone model of the disk can be verified through the *zoned* sysfs attribute.
+Verify the zone model of the disk by checking the *zoned* sysfs attribute:

 ```plaintext
 # cat /sys/block/sdb/queue/zoned